opencor/opencor-user-documentation/src/plugins/organisation/fileOrganiserWindow.rst

    :align: center
    :scale: 25%

-To create a (virtual) folder, you need to click on the |newFolder| button in the toolbar (or use the context menu):
+To create a (virtual) folder, you need to click on the |newFolder| button in the tool bar (or use the context menu):

 .. |newFolder| image:: ../../pics/newFolder.png
    :class: nonclickable